 HubSpot’s marketing automation software comes at a pretty significant cost, though.
 It’s not available on the free or starter tier.
 So, the professional tier is where you’ll be looking for HubSpot marketing automation.

 It starts at $890 a month.
 And that’s just for the marketing hub.
 HubSpot does offer some bundling of solutions at a reduced price, which is nice of them.
 So, for the Professional Growth Suite (which gets you Sales Hub Pro, Marketing Hub Pro and some other useful goodies) you’ll be handing over a cool $1343 per month.

 At the end of the day, it comes down to finding the best setup that suits your budget, team’s needs and allows you to set up an excellent customer experience for your leads.

 For many, the big ticket prices of the all-in-one solutions are perfectly reasonable.
 The benefit of having everything under one roof outweighs the dollar cost that comes with it.

-But really, for a lot of us, the primary need is having all of the data in one place, rather than necessarily the features we use to aggregate that data.
+But really, for a lot of us, the primary need is having all of the data in one place, rather than necessarily the advanced features we use to aggregate that data.